St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 Dome magazine twice a year to keep you updated with Cathedral news.
 Friends also enjoy a 10% discount on purchases in the Cathedral shop.
 There

-is always an allocation of tickets made available to the Friends for the cathedral's most popular services and events throughout the year.
+is always an allocation of tickets made available to the Friends for Handel’s Messiah, one of our most popular concerts of the year and a

 Each summer there is a Friends' Festival with an AGM, Choral Evensong, a short recital by the Choristers and a reception.
 Other social events